Guidehandover documentleaving a job

 How to Write a Handover Document (With Examples)

-Published April 2026 · 8 min read
+April 13, 2026 · 8 min read

 Writing a handover document is one of the most dreaded tasks of leaving a job.
-You’re already mentally checked out, you’re juggling your notice period, and now your manager wants a document that captures everything in your head.
+You’re already mentally checked out, juggling your notice period, and now your manager wants a document that captures everything in your head.
 This guide walks you through exactly what to include, what to skip, and how to get it done without spending days on it.

 What is a handover document?